Breads | Indian Breads

 In India, bread is eaten more in the northern regions of the country because of its dry climate.
-There are a variety of breads consumed in India like roti, naan and paratha.
+There is a variety of breads consumed in India like roti, naan, and paratha.
 Indian roti is flat and cooked on a tava or cast-iron griddle.
 It can also be cooked in a tandoor.

 Roti is thin and made of atta (wholewheat).
 The naan is soft and fluffy and is made from plain flour with a little bit of yeast.
 Parathas are layered bread made of wheat flour but fried in little oil.
-The breads are prepared according to one’s own taste and imagination.
-That is why in India we have variety of breads like the plain naan, garlic naan, methi roti, aloo paratha, puri, bhature etc.
+The bread is prepared according to one’s own taste and imagination.
+That is why in India we have a variety of bread like plain naan, garlic naan, methi roti, aloo paratha, puri, bhature, etc.

-Simlarly you can form various form of Parathan by varing the content used to fill in the paratha,
+Similarly, you can form various forms of Paratha by varying the content used to fill in the paratha.

 - Use egg mixture to fill into the paratha and form Egg Paratha

 - Using matar as the filling makes Matar Paratha